imediateam/ubteam/slicewp/readme.txt

 Donate link: https://slicewp.com/
 Tags: affiliate, affiliates, affiliate program, woocommerce affiliates, affiliates plugin, affiliates manager program, affiliates manager plugin
 Requires at least: 4.6
-Tested up to: 5.5.1
+Tested up to: 5.6.0
-Stable tag: 11.0.21
+Stable tag: 1.0.27
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SliceWP is the quickest and easiest WordPress affiliate plugin for building your affiliate program.
+SliceWP is the quickest and easiest WordPress affiliates plugin for building your affiliate program.
 Track affiliate commissions, easily pay your affiliates and connect to WooCommerce in seconds.

 == Description ==
-**SliceWP slice by slice — What makes SliceWP such an easy to use affiliate plugin?**
+**SliceWP slice by slice — What makes SliceWP such an easy to use affiliates plugin?**

 We’re powered by personal experience, having worked on numerous affiliate projects every time we found the current solutions lacking.
-So we built SliceWP to be easy to use, quick to setup and have a beautiful interface out of the box.
+So we built SliceWP to be easy to use, quick to setup and have a beautiful interface.

 = SliceWP Affiliate Plugin Features — In a nutshell =